 Yes.
 The pill's protective effect against ovarian cancer has been well documented.
 Ovarian cancer risk is reduced by as much as 30%-50% among women taking birth control pills for at least three years.
-New studies show that as little as six months of use can dramatically reduce the risk of ovarian cancer, and that protective effect increases the longer a woman is on the pill.
+New studies show that as little as 6 months of use can dramatically reduce the risk of ovarian cancer.
+That protective effect increases the longer a woman is on the pill.

 There was also a reduced incidence of endometrial cancer.